babel/website/website/versioned_docs/version-7.0.0/plugin-transform-spread.md

 Loose mode preserves "holes" when spreading an array (for example, `[ ...Array(2) ]` produces `[ (hole), (hole) ]`).
 Set loose to `false` to avoid this behaviour.

 > You can read more about configuring plugin options [here](https://babeljs.io/docs/en/plugins#plugin-options)

+### `allowArrayLike`

+`boolean`, defaults to `false`

+Added in: `v7.10.0`

+This option allows spreading array-like objects as if they were arrays.

+An array-like object is an object with a `length` property: for example, `{ 0: "a", 1: "b", length: 2 }`.
+Note that, like real arrays, array-like objects can have "holes": `{ 1: "a", length: 3 }` is equivalent to `[ (hole), "a", (hole) ]`.

+While it is _not_ spec-compliant to spread array-like objects as if they were arrays, there are many objects that would be _iterables_ in modern browsers with `Symbol.iterator` support.
+Some notable examples are the DOM collections, like `document.querySelectorAll("img.big")`, which are the main use case for this option.

+Please note that Babel allows spreading `arguments` in old engines even if this option is disabled, because it's defined as _iterable_ in the ECMAScript specification.

 ## References